Preferred Apartment Communities (NYSE:APTS) Issues FY 2021 Earnings Guidance

 Preferred Apartment Communities (NYSE:APTS) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $0.900-$1.000 for the period.
+The company provided EPS guidance of $0.900-$1.000 for the period.
 The company issued revenue guidance of -.

-A number of brokerages have recently commented on APTS.
-Jonestrading lifted their price target on Preferred Apartment Communities from $11.00 to $13.50 and gave the company a buy rating in a research note on Friday, August 27th.
-Colliers Securities reiterated a buy rating and set a $13.00 price target on shares of Preferred Apartment Communities in a report on Tuesday, August 10th.
-Zacks Investment Research upgraded Preferred Apartment Communities from a hold rating to a buy rating and set a $13.00 price objective for the company in a research note on Friday, August 13th.
-Finally, JMP Securities upped their price target on Preferred Apartment Communities from $11.00 to $15.00 and gave the company a market outperform rating in a research report on Wednesday.
+Several analysts have weighed in on the company.
+Jonestrading upped their target price on Preferred Apartment Communities from $11.00 to $13.50 and gave the company a buy rating in a report on Friday, August 27th.
+Colliers Securities reissued a buy rating and issued a $13.00 target price on shares of Preferred Apartment Communities in a report on Tuesday, August 10th.
+Zacks Investment Research raised Preferred Apartment Communities from a hold rating to a buy rating and set a $13.00 target price on the stock in a report on Friday, August 13th.
+Finally, JMP Securities upped their target price on Preferred Apartment Communities from $11.00 to $15.00 and gave the company a market outperform rating in a report on Wednesday, September 1st.
 They noted that the move was a valuation call.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 15th.
-Shareholders of record on Wednesday, September 15th will be paid a dividend of $0.175 per share.
-This represents a $0.70 dividend on an annualized basis and a yield of 5.52%.
-The ex-dividend date of this dividend is Tuesday, September 14th.
-Preferred Apartment Communities’s payout ratio is 65.42%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 15th.
+Stockholders of record on Wednesday, September 15th will be issued a $0.175 dividend.
+The ex-dividend date is Tuesday, September 14th.
+This represents a $0.70 dividend on an annualized basis and a dividend yield of 5.57%.
+Preferred Apartment Communities’s dividend payout ratio (DPR) is 65.42%.

-In other news, Director Sara Finley acquired 5,000 shares of the business’s stock in a transaction that occurred on Monday, June 7th.
-The stock was bought at an average price of $10.51 per share, with a total value of $52,550.00.
-Following the completion of the acquisition, the director now directly owns 32,594 shares of the company’s stock, valued at approximately $342,562.94.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-2.62% of the stock is currently owned by company insiders.

-An institutional investor recently raised its position in Preferred Apartment Communities stock.
-Morgan Stanley increased its position in Preferred Apartment Communities, Inc. (NYSE:APTS) by 90.6% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 248,443 shares of the real estate investment trust’s stock after purchasing an additional 118,118 shares during the quarter.
-Morgan Stanley owned approximately 0.47% of Preferred Apartment Communities worth $2,423,000 as of its most recent SEC filing.
+A hedge fund recently raised its stake in Preferred Apartment Communities stock.
+Morgan Stanley lifted its stake in shares of Preferred Apartment Communities, Inc. (NYSE:APTS) by 90.6% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 248,443 shares of the real estate investment trust’s stock after buying an additional 118,118 shares during the quarter.
+Morgan Stanley owned 0.47% of Preferred Apartment Communities worth $2,423,000 as of its most recent filing with the SEC.
 Institutional investors own 49.56% of the company’s stock.

 About Preferred Apartment Communities